Jesse Grant Chapline

-Jesse Grant Chapline (13 January 1870 – 4 July 1937) was an American educator and politician who founded distance learning facility La Salle Extension University (LSEU) in Chicago.
+Jesse Grant Chapline (13 January 1870 – 4 July 1937) was an American educator and politician who founded the distance learning facility La Salle Extension University (LSEU) in Chicago, Illinois.

 Life and career

-Born in Waverly, Missouri, he graduated from Saint Louis College.
+Born in Waverly, Missouri, Chapline graduated from Saint Louis College.
 He founded LSEU in 1908.
-Chapline hired Napoleon Hill as LSEU advertising manager and is acknowledged as an inspiration in Hill's best-seller Think and Grow Rich.
+Chapline hired Napoleon Hill as LSEU's advertising manager and is acknowledged as an inspiration in Hill's best-seller Think and Grow Rich.

-He served as director of the Commercial Research Association, manager of John Wanamaker's Century Club in Philadelphia, and as president of the Associated Publishing Company.
-Chapline died in Chicago, Illinois.
+He served as director of the Commercial Research Association, manager of John Wanamaker's Century Club in Philadelphia, and president of the Associated Publishing Company.
+Chapline died in Chicago, Illinois in 1937.